 Simple Reishi Mushroom Tea Recipe with Powder Extract

-With a powdered extract of reishi, like we have available here, all you have to do is add one quarter to one half teaspoon to hot water (or any other type of a tea).
-Since this reishi is already extracted, basically it’s already been prepared as a tea, but is made into a powdered form, you can add this to tea without having to boil the mushroom.
+With a powdered extract of Reishi, like we have available, all you have to do is add one quarter to one-half teaspoon to hot water (or any other type of a tea).
+Since the Reishi is already extracted, basically it’s already been prepared as a tea and made into a powdered form, so you can add this to tea without having to boil the mushroom.

 You can also add this powder to other drinks.
 You can even make Reishi mushroom coffee.